jjdblast/bigdata-pipeline_wiki/Verify-Environment-Setup.md

+### Starting the Docker Container

-## **At this point, you should be ssh'd into the Docker Container.**
+**At this point, you should be ssh'd into your <ip>**

-* Run the following command to start up the Docker container
+* Run the following command to start up the Docker Container
-* The assumption is that this is a fresh Cloud Instance with nothing else running on it.
+* The assumption is that this is a fresh Cloud Instance with nothing bound to popular ports like 80, 8080, 9090, etc
-* This Docker container will bind to many ports including port 80, so make sure even `apache2` is disabled before running this command
+Note:  This Docker Container will bind to many ports including port 80, so make sure even `apache2` is disabled before running this command
 ```
 sudo docker run -it --name pipeline --net=host -m 48g fluxcapacitor/pipeline bash
 ```

+### Configuring the Environment and Starting All Services

+**At this point, you should be in your Docker Container**

 * Run the following commands **inside the Docker Container**
 ```
 cd $PIPELINE_HOME && git pull && source $CONFIG_HOME/bash/pipeline.bashrc && $SCRIPTS_HOME/setup/RUNME_ONCE_LARGE.sh
 ```

-* Wait a few mins for initialization to complete...  this may take some time.
+* **Wait a few mins for initialization to complete...  this may take some time.**

+### Verifying the Initialization
 * Verify the output of `jps -l` is *similar to* the following (may differ slightly):
 ```
 jps -l